Spinor Bose-Einstein condensates: General theory

 \subsubsection{Symmetry considerations and irreducible operators}

 Next, we consider the interaction Hamiltonian.
 We discuss the case of the magnetic dipole-dipole interaction later as it does not conserve the total spin of the system, and hence, it requires a separate treatment.
 Because the system is very dilute, we consider only the binary interaction.
 Upon the exchange of two identical particles of spin $f$, the many-body wave function changes by the phase factor $(-1)^{2f}$.
-By the same operation, the spin and orbital parts of the wave function change by $(-1)^{\mathcal{F}+2f}$ and $(-1)^\mathcal{L}$, respectively, where $\mathcal{F}$ is the total spin of the two particles and $\mathcal{L}$, is the relative orbital angular momentum between them.
+By the same operation, the spin and orbital parts of the wave function change by $(-1)^{\mathcal{F}+2f}$ and $(-1)^\mathcal{L}$, respectively, where $\mathcal{F}$ is the total spin of the two particles and $\mathcal{L}$ is their relative orbital angular momentum.
 To be consistent, $(-1)^{2f}$ must be equal to $(-1)^{\mathcal{F}+2f}\times(-1)^\mathcal{L}$; hence, $(-1)^{\mathcal{F}+\mathcal{L}}=1$.
 Thus, $\mathcal{F}+\mathcal{L}$ must be even, regardless of the statistics of the particles.
-In the following, we consider only the s-wave scattering ($\mathcal{L}=0$), and therefore, the total spin of two interacting particles must be even.
-The interaction Hamiltonian of the binary collision can therefore be written as
+In the following, we consider only the $s$-wave scattering ($\mathcal{L}=0$), and, therefore, the total spin of two interacting particles must be even.
+Moreover, since the total spin $\mathcal{F}$ is conserved in the binary collision, the interaction Hamiltonian can be divided according to the spin channel $\mathcal{F}$ as

 where $\hat{V}^{(\mathcal{F})}$ is the interaction Hamiltonian between two bosons whose total spin is $\mathcal{F}$.